 5) Few Sample Answers:

-Let us discuss different answers, which can be given and the impact it can have.
+Let us discuss different answers, which can give and the impact it can have.

 1. Passing the exam